oss-review-toolkit/ort/website/docs/getting-started/tutorial.md

 If the input file already contained scan results, they are replaced by the new scan results in the output.

 As you can see when checking the `scan-result.yml` file, the licenses detected by `ScanCode` match the licenses declared by the packages.
-This is because we scanned a small and well-maintained package in this example, but if you run the scan on a bigger project you will see that `ScanCode` often finds more licenses than are declared by the packages.
+This is because we scanned a small and well-maintained package in this example.
+If you run the scan on a bigger project, you will see that `ScanCode` often finds more licenses than are declared by the packages.

 ## 6. Running the evaluator